What Is MenopauseFeb 13, 2020

 (2) Perimenopause: the time when menstruation becomes more infrequent.
 Contrary to popular belief, perimenopause does not necessarily begin when menses become more irregular or less frequent, but indeed begins in middle-aged women with a regular period.
 Therefore women often do not realize that they are in perimenopause and are confused by symptoms they do not know how to explain.

 (3) Menopause: the point when a woman ceases to have a period and has gone 12 months without a period.

 (4) Postmenopause: includes all of the time after menopause.
 Menopause symptoms may still continue for several years.

-The most common hormone used for determination of perimenopause is the Follicle Stimulating Hormone (FSH), with levels greater than 25 IU/L indicating a decline in ovarian function and beginning of perimenopause.
+The most common hormone used for the determination of perimenopause is the Follicle Stimulating Hormone (FSH), with levels greater than 25 IU/L indicating a decline in ovarian function and beginning of perimenopause.
 As estrogen drops, FSH climbs to kickstart the follicle cycle and make up for the lack of estrogen.

 As you will soon find out, I love creating charts and spreadsheets, so here’s the first one.
-I’ve created an easy-to-read and hopefully just as easy-to-understand overview of the menopausal transition.
+I’ve created an easy-to-read and hopefully just as an easy-to-understand overview of the menopausal transition.

 Have a comment or question?
 Leave me a note.
 Please share this with all the women you think might want/need the information.